RandomWolf/WWAG_RandomPotato/README.md

-# Rainbow Eyes for Wizard with a Gun
+# Random Wiz for Wizard with a Gun
 This is the third  modification to the game Wizard With a Gun (Demo)

 It generates a wizard with a fresh new outfit on every startup, and every click on them!